 The Plan has specific guidelines regarding Benefits for transplant services.
-Contact United Resource Networks at (888) 936-7246 or Care CoordinationSM at the telephone number on your ID card for information about these guidelines.
+Contact United Resource Networks at (888) 936-7246 or the Claims Administrator at the telephone number on your ID card for information about these guidelines.

-Note: The services described under Travel and Lodging are Covered Health Services only in connection with transplant services received at a Designated Provider.
+Note: The services described under Travel and Lodging Assistance Program are Covered Health Services only in connection with transplant services received at a Designated Provider.

-Please remember for Non-Network Benefits, you must notify United Resource Networks or Care CoordinationSM as soon as the possibility of a transplant arises (and before the time a pre-transplantation evaluation is performed at a transplant center).
-If United Resource Networks or Care CoordinationSM is not notified, Benefits will be reduced to 50% of Eligible Expenses.
+For Non-Network Benefits, you must provide pre-service notification as soon as the possibility of a transplant arises (and before the time a pre-transplantation evaluation is performed at a transplant center).
+If you do not provide pre-service notification as required Benefits will be reduced to 50% of Eligible Expenses.